-Auditing the Company's accounting for the Pfizer Agreement required an increased extent of effort and a high degree of auditor judgment, including the involvement of specialists, due to the complex and judgmental nature of evaluating the performance obligations included within the Pfizer Agreement and the estimated costs to satisfy each performance obligation.
+Auditing the Company's accounting treatment for revenue contracts under ASC 606 required an increased extent of effort and a high degree of auditor judgment, due to the complex and judgmental nature of evaluating management's determination of the performance obligation(s) and the transaction price.
+In addition, auditing revenue recognized using a measure of progress is especially challenging because the determination of the measure of progress involves significant management judgment to estimate the total cost to satisfy the applicable performance obligation under the contract.